Bruno-Bells/PyWeb3D/README.md

  - To build a powerful 3D web framework for creating full fledged 3D stores and web applications

 ## Current Priorities
- - Writing a detailed documentation
+ - Writing a detailed python documentation
  - Modify and Include all files in `/jsm` directory of three.js

 # Try PyWeb3D